Local opinions on Roe v. Wade decision sharply split

 White House statement

-In a statement from the White House Friday afternoon, President Joe Biden said he will do everything in his power to defend a woman’s right to have an abortion in states where it will be banned.
+In a statement from the White House the same day the decision was released, President Joe Biden said he will do everything in his power to defend a woman’s right to have an abortion in states where it will be banned.

 Biden decried the “extreme” court’s ruling, saying politicians should not be allowed to interfere with a decision that should be made between a woman and her doctor.